rutit/data-engineering/README.setup_and_run.markdown

        - http://localhost:8080/data-engineering-1.0/
 </pre>

-1. Todos:
+1. Further todo:
 <pre>
   - authentication and authorization
   - exception handling
   - logging
   - file and file content validations
   - data and data type validations
   - show table output
   - use servlet annotations
   - use jsp library tag for message
   - concurrent upload of more than 1 file
   - retry mechanism
 </pre>